far1h/blog_md/publish/google-cloud-engineer.md

 The history of cloud computing
 1. Colocation
-2.
+2. Virtualized data center
+3. ==Container-based architecture??==
 ### IaaS and PaaS

-IaaS - Infrastructure as a service
+Infrastructure as a service includes:
+- raw compute
+- storage
+- network capabilities

+Platform as a Service delivers and manages all the hardware and software through the cloud.
+Ex: App Engine

+> [!NOTE] Payment Models
+> IaaS - Pay for what they allocate
+> 	PaaS - Pay for what they use
 ### The Google Cloud network
 ### Environmental impact
 ### Security